 The glazing definition needs to be read in conjunction with the definition of a window and roof light.
 It can include a glazed door.
-For the purposes of Section J, the glazing provides an aperture by which light and energy can flow into or from the building, and so does not include glazing in internal partitioning.
+For the purposes of Section J, the glazing provides an aperture by which light and energy can flow into or from the conditioned space.
 Glazing includes the glass and any frame system.